gearmonkey/service_contracts/development_service_contract.md

 	1. **Late Payment**:
-	If a payment is more than 7 days late, no Services will be performed for the Client until payment is received.
+	If a payment is more than 7 days late, no Services will be performed for the Client until payment is received and late fees may be assessed.

 3. **Billable Time**:
 All time spent performing Services and communicating with the Client is